Fifth (Soft Machine album): Overview

 Fifth was the first Soft Machine album recorded after the departure of original drummer Robert Wyatt and continued the band's progression away from their original blend of psychedelic and progressive rock towards jazz fusion.
 Wyatt's replacement was Phil Howard, who contributed to the 1971 sessions that comprise side one, after which he left and was replaced by John Marshall for the 1972 sessions that comprise side two.
 Future member Roy Babbington worked on the album as a session musician, playing double bass on all the tracks on side two.

+The title "Pigling Bland" is taken from The Tale of Pigling Bland (1913), a children’s story by Beatrix Potter.